 Apprenticeships

-framedchelsea1An Apprenticeship is a valuable and recognized programme.
-Apprentices learn on the job, building up knowledge and skills, gaining qualifications and earning money all at the same time.
-There are no set entry requirements for Apprenticeships, but you do have to be aged 16 to 25 years old.
-If you are older than this, then we may be able to offer you stand alone qualifications - please contact us for information or for a confidential discussion.
+An apprenticeship is a valuable and recognised programme where apprentices learn on the job, building up knowledge and skills, gaining qualifications and earning money all at the same time.
+There are no set entry requirements for Apprenticeships, but you do have to be aged over 16.

 If you are considering a career in childcare, why not come along to one of our recruitment open days?
 These are held regularly and will give you an opportunity to find out more about Puffins Training and the courses we can offer.
-For further information, or to find out when the next recruitment day will be, contact us .
+For further information, or to find out when the next recruitment day will be, contact us.

 Your work placement would generally be in one of Puffins of Exeter ’s nurseries, although you can be placed at any nursery setting, in either Exeter or Torquay.
 During term time, you would attend one day a week day release at our Exeter Training Centre.